rlridenour/old-blog-2/content/psych.md

 * Evidence shows that at early stages of faith development, subjects think that one has faith or fear, not both.
 Decisions are eternal or temporal but not both.
 * Later stages tend to see both ends at the same time.

+# Religion in the Individual #

+* Adults should show coherence in traits, attitudes, values, goals, and sense of self.
+* A person  who had a clear developmental path should function as a integrated whole, not set of dissociated, separate parts.
+* Internally consistent meaning system is key

+## The Whole Person ##

+* The religious person is involved in the processes of
+	* Believing
+	* Bonding (emotions and attachments)
+	* Behaving
+	* Belonging

+### Psychology of the Whole Person ###

+* Three levels of interdependent processes: core traits, goals, identity and worldview

+### Traits ###

+* Dispositions
+	* Kind, extrovert, etc.

+### Midlevel Functions ###

+* Goals, purposes, values
+* Goals can be short term and specific or long term and abstract.
+* Much of religion is at this level.

+### Identity and Worldview ###

+* Self-identity: how you define yourself.
+* Factors that determine how you understand and interpret reality.

+### Self as Construct ###

+* The self is made, not found.
+* The self you are today is not the same as yesterday.

+## Traits ##

+* Five-factor model
+	* Openness to experience
+	* Conscientousness
+	* Extroversion
+	* Agreeableness
+	* Neuroticism
+* A sixth, spirituality, has been suggested.

+## Spiritual Intelligence ##

+* Ultimate Concern: things that a person holds in absolute or hightest importance.
+* Spiritual Intelligence: the ability to define goals and purposes that are part of UC and act to move towards UC.